Scared of Asset Management and Ghost Assets in your Asset Register?

 One of the most common reasons for ghost assets is a disconnect between different school departments.
 Finance, Facilities and IT may all be keeping their own asset lists and changes to one are not always reflected in the others.
 An integrated asset management platform can help to prevent this disconnect by establishing a centralised asset database that is easy to update andaccessible to all areas for one centralised view.

 Another reason is the challenges of a manual asset inventory process.
 Manual auditing is time-consuming and error-prone, while asset management software makes identifying, finding and updating the location of all assets electronically so much simpler.
 Barcode or QR code tagging can dramatically increase tracking accuracy and reduce the amount of time required performing annual audits.
-A complete inventory of all assets and equipment is common at the start of an asset management implementation, to give you an accurate baseline to work from going forward.
+A complete inventory of all assets and equipment is common at the start of a school asset management implementation, to give you an accurate baseline to work from going forward.